 The Rooms and Public Spaces: A Bed Like Floating on a Cloud and an Art-Filled Lobby

-The room was spacious and comfortable but we didn’t discover the best part until we went to bed that night – the most amazing bed.
+The room was spacious and comfortable but we didn’t discover the best part until we crawled into our king bed that night – the most amazing bed.
 “This bed is like floating on a cloud,” Chris said.

-The DeSoto has 246 newly renovated rooms.
-The lobby is filled with art, thanks to the hotel’s partnership with SCAD, which stands for Savannah College of Art and Design.
+The DeSoto Savannah has 246 newly renovated rooms.
+The lobby is filled with art, thanks to the hotel’s partnership with SCAD, which stands for Savannah College of Art and Design, one of the best architecture and design schools in the United States.
 The DeSoto displays a rotating exhibition of the students’ art and the permanent collection includes some of their pieces and hanging sculpture.

 A SCAD painting professor, Tom Francis, has a trio of paintings in the permanent collection, SCAD graduate Lauren Clay has a sculpture while Justin Ward, also a SCAD graduate, has fine art photography.